To Roll

 二時間かけて髪を巻いたが、それでもあまりうまく巻けなかった。

-I spend two hours curling my hair, but it still doesn’t curl well.
+I spent two hours curling my hair, but it still doesn’t curl well.